throwable/beanref/README.md

 String className = serLambda.getImplClass().replaceAll("/", ".");
 String methodName = serLambda.getImplMethodName();
 ```
-Resolving of a property takes a while thus we use cache to speedup successive resolutions.
+Resolution of a property takes a while thus we use cache to speedup successive resolutions.

 ## Installation